hamidgasmi/training.computerscience.cloud.aws/README.md

 	- RDS creates 2 db instances in the same region:
 		- The primary database (production)
 		- The Standby database is created in a different AZ
-	- It is for resilience Only
+	- It's for resilience Only
 		- Disaster Recovery: Database failure, AZ failure
 		- DB maintenance
-		- It isn't for performance (see read replicas)
+		- It'sn't for performance (see read replicas)
 	- Primary instance:
 		- It's the only one that is accessed with the instance CNAME
 		- It has its own storage